PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 }
 ```

+Every time we print a hash we increase the hash variable.
 Run this code.
 You will see this.

 ```
 #